dtcenter/METplotpy/docs/Users_Guide/line.rst

 *$METPLOTPY_SOURCE/METplotpy/metplotpy/plots/config* directory.
 All default configuration files are located in the *$METPLOTPY_SOURCE/METplotpy/metplotpy/plots/config* directory.
-**Note**: *$METPLOTPY_SOURCE* is the user-specified directory where the METplotpy source code has been saved. **Default configuration files are automatically loaded by the plotting code and do notneed to be explicitly specified when generating a plot**.
+*$METPLOTPY_SOURCE* is the user-specified directory where the METplotpy source code has been saved. **Default configuration files are automatically loaded by the plotting code and do not need to be explicitly specified when generating a plot**.

 The second required configuration file is a user-supplied “custom”